ztzhang/SoundSynth/README.md

  We provide auto install scripts for all the required libraies excluding Matlab & MKL.
 You need to modify the first lines in `auto_install.sh` to indicate the path to the MKL libraries, libiomp5(often included in an MKL install), and the Matlab installation folder.

  Then, simply run `./auto_install.sh`.
 This should install all the necesaary components for you.
-After this, you
+After this, you should be able to use the synthesis pipleine.

  # Usage: